-All demolition and all construction and associated work will be restricted to between the hours of 7.00am and 7.00pm Monday to Friday (other than public holidays) and between 8.00am and 4.00pm on Saturday.
+This sets out the broad details of the construction methodology, construction traffic arrangements and construction waste management measures which will form the framework of the detailed CMP to be submitted to the PCA prior to any work commencing on the site, and in accordance work will be restricted to between the hours of 7.00am and 7.00pm Monday to Friday (other than public holidays) and between 8.00am and 4.00pm on Saturday.
 No work is to be carried out on Sunday or public holidays.